-In times of social distancing, it is important not to feel emotionally distant and having a sense of connection with someone else is vital for overcoming feelings of loneliness.
-Organise a Zoom wine party, call a friend or chat to your co-workers about non-work-related matters.
+In times of social distancing, it is important not to feel emotionally distant, and having a sense of connection with someone else is vital for overcoming feelings of loneliness.
+Organise a Zoom wine party, call a friend or chat with your co-workers about non-work-related matters.
 Send someone a kind text, encourage a friend going through difficult times, volunteer to deliver food packages, or do some online volunteering.
-There are so many ways to do something nice for another person and it is simultaneously beneficial for the person and for yourself.
+There are so many ways to do something nice for another person, and it is simultaneously beneficial for the person and for yourself.

 Boost your mood

 Loneliness is often associated with feelings of sadness or depression, so engaging in activities that boost the mood can be a way of combating feelings of loneliness.
-Research shows that music has real benefits on mental health, including, but not limited to, boosting the mood, or help to feel focused.
-Some people may not be able to work with music in the background but play some uplifting tunes while you take a break.
+Research shows that music has real benefits on mental health, including, but not limited to, boosting the mood, or helping you to feel focused.
+Some people may not be able to work with music in the background but why not play some uplifting tunes while you take a break?
 And since you are not in an office you can feel free to hum or sing to the music and even get up and dance about.

 Journaling is another method to boost your mood and a great way to offload negative thoughts.
 Writing down feelings, anxieties or upsets gets them out of the mind and helps with gaining perspective over situations.
 Making a habit of writing down three things to be grateful for before going to bed every day is also an effective way of maintaining a positive outlook when life feels bleak.